Meet the Manawanui Team!

 Chrissy Scarfe - National Training and Quality Adviser

-She is married and lives with her husband on Auckland's North Shore and has 3 children and one grandchild.
-Chrissy's passions are music and genealogy.
+I grew up in the South Island and have lived in Blenheim, Nelson, Wellington, Taranaki and Auckland.
+I am married and live with my husband on Auckland's North Shore I have 3 children and one grandchild.
+My passions are music and genealogy.

 Our Admin Team